Piracy in the Gulf of Guinea: African Youth and Youth Unemployment

-The argument goes that it is not enough to tackle piracy as it stands, but it is equally necessary to minimise the incentives for individuals to join piracy in the first place.
+It is not enough to tackle piracy as it stands, but it is equally necessary to minimise the incentives for individuals to join piracy in the first place.
 Somali fishermen, seeing their waters increasingly overfished (also see: Illegal, Unreported and Unregulated fishing above) by foreign industrial vessels their small embarkations cannot compete with, had become alienated from the 'legal economy'.
 This, added to the dumping of toxic materials in the water, further reduces the existing stock, damaging the fishermen's income and worsening their access to the economy.
 Seduced by the vast gains to be made for each successful attack, it becomes easier to engage in piracy, and a whole industry (backed by financiers and merchants who rely on these disenfranchised fishermen to prop up) is established as these illegal endeavours become increasingly more justifiable whenever successful attacks occur.
 Conversely, as economic opportunities increase, it becomes harder to justify risking capture and incarceration by authorities versus the income from working in the legal economy.

-The perfect storm, then, seems to be a combination of huge gains to be made from piracy versus the small or null to be made in the legal economy, allied to the low likelihood of getting caught and punished due to government weakness, and an ever-expanding pool of recruits as the number of successful piracy incidents increase and incentivise further piracy attempts, all of which need to be addressed in conjunction in order to effectively tackle piracy.
+Large economic gains can be made from piracy versus the small or null to be made in the legal economy.
+Pirates face a low likelihood of getting caught and punished due to weak government institutions.
+Moreover, there is an expanding pool of recruits as the number of successful piracy incidents increase and incentivise further piracy attempts.

 While piracy in Somalia now seems to be reducing in numbers, in no small part due to improved security aboard ships and overall awareness, piracy in the Gulf of Guinea is nonetheless on the rise, and hence the lessons from the Somalian experiment may prove increasingly valuable as a case study.
-Piracy is also raising in complexity, evolving from simple armed robberies to planned and violent assaults on oil tankers, further adding to the urgency in tackling these issues.
+Piracy is also rising in complexity, evolving from simple armed robberies to planned and violent assaults on oil tankers, further adding to the urgency in tackling these issues.